ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 ### Preprocessing

-To compute the compatibility matrix, as the main objective of this project is to model the problem matematically and allocate the students, I choosed a simple correlation function.
-The matrix consists in a $i \ x \ j$ matrix, where i is the number of students and j is the number of advisors.
+To compute the compatibility matrix, as the main objective of this project is to model the problem matematically and allocate the students, I chose a simple correlation function.
+The matrix consists of a $i \ x \ j$ matrix, where i is the number of students and j is the number of advisors.

 For each question with equal responses it was computed +1 in the pair [student,advisor].